Panch Kedar – Things to do and Best time to visit

 Situated at a stature of 3,584 meters, Kedarnath temple is set in an awesome foundation of snow-clad pinnacles and woods.
-It is in Rudraprayag area of Uttarakhand and involves an unmistakable position among the Panch Kedar temples.
-The temple houses a cone shaped molded Shiva lingam which is thought to be the protuberance of Shiva.
-Introduce temple, worked with dim stone slaps, is said to be set up by Adi Shankaracharya in eighth/ninth century A.D.
+It is in the Rudraprayag area of Uttarakhand and involves an unmistakable position among the Panch Kedar temples.
+The temple houses a cone-shaped molded Shiva lingam which is thought to be the protuberance of Shiva.
+Introduce temple, worked with dim stone slaps, is said to be set up by Adi Shankaracharya in the eighth/ninth century A.D.
 Closest motorable street towards Kedarnath is Gaurikund.
 After which a trekked way of 14 km is taken to achieve the altar.
 The trek, however, predominantly steep, takes one through superb scenes, keeping the spirits of pioneers taking off consistently.

 Tungnath is a Hindu temple located in the Chamoli district of Uttarakhand, India.
 It is situated at an altitude of 3,680 meters and is one of the highest Shiva temples in the world.
 The temple is dedicated to Lord Shiva and is part of the Panch Kedar group of temples in the region.
 Tungnath is also one of the Char Dham pilgrimage sites and is visited by thousands of devotees every year.
 The temple is surrounded by stunning mountain scenery and is a popular trekking destination.
 The trek to Tungnath is considered to be relatively easy and offers breathtaking views of the Himalayas.